awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

  **ResourceNotFoundException**
  `GetMedia` throws this error when Kinesis Video Streams can't find the stream that you specified\.
- `GetHLSStreamingSessionURL` throws this error if a session with a `PlaybackMode` of `ON_DEMAND` is requested for a stream that has no fragments within the requested time range, or if a session with a `PlaybackMode` of `LIVE` is requested for a stream that has no fragments within the last 30 seconds\.
+ `GetHLSStreamingSessionURL` and `GetDASHStreamingSessionURL` throw this error if a session with a `PlaybackMode` of `ON_DEMAND` or `LIVE_REPLAY`is requested for a stream that has no fragments within the requested time range, or if a session with a `PlaybackMode` of `LIVE` is requested for a stream that has no fragments within the last 30 seconds\.
 HTTP Status Code: 404

  **UnsupportedStreamMediaTypeException**
-The type of the media \(for example, h\.264 video or ACC audio\) could not be determined from the codec IDs of the tracks in the first fragment for a playback session\.
+The type of the media \(for example, h\.264 or h\.265 video or ACC or G\.711 audio\) could not be determined from the codec IDs of the tracks in the first fragment for a playback session\.
 The codec ID for track 1 should be `V_MPEG/ISO/AVC` and, optionally, the codec ID for track 2 should be `A_AAC`\.
 HTTP Status Code: 400

 ## See Also<a name="API_reader_GetHLSStreamingSessionURL_SeeAlso"></a>